 Understanding of medical terminology is helpful.

-Working knowledge of Human Subjects Regulations governing clinical research is desirable.
+Clinical trials experience and working knowledge of Human Subjects Regulations governing clinical research is desirable.

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.